e2b-dev/e2b-cookbook/examples/browsecli-in-e2b/README.md

 └───────────────────────────┘        page data            └───────────────────────────┘
 ```

-The default task is a deep-research example: pull the most recent 10-Q filing for
+The default task is a deep-research example: for Snowflake, Datadog, and MongoDB,
-Snowflake, Datadog, and MongoDB from SEC EDGAR and return a comparison of their
+find each company's most recent 10-Q on SEC EDGAR (filing date, fiscal period,
-quarterly revenue, growth, RPO, and top risk factor.
-The agent plans its own
+primary-document URL) plus the date of its most recent 10-K, and return a
-steps — there are no site-specific instructions in the prompt.
-Override the goal
+comparison table.
+The agent plans its own steps — there are no site-specific
-with the `TASK` env var.
+instructions in the prompt.
+Override the goal with the `TASK` env var.

 ## How it works